dojo/dojo.io/README.md

 * Make sure you never overwrite your `deploy_key.enc`
 * Push and watch the magic!

-### Deploy to Production
+### Automated Deploy to Production

-TODO not yet implemented
+TODO This feature has been temporarily disabled while completing work on dojo/dojo.io.
+It will work by:

-Deploy to the `gh-pages` branch using `npm run publish`
+Deploy to the `gh-pages` branch using `grunt publish`

-## Travis Support

-TODO not yet implemented

-This site is built for continious deployment from TravisCI.
-This requires it to have write access to the `gh-pages` branch of this project to fulfill automatic deployment duties.
-Access tokens should be encrypted with TravisCI and supplied through an environment variable used in deployment.